-'Fischfang' was the German first of four major counterattacks (followed by 'Morgenröte' [ii], 'Sonnenaufgang' and 'Seitensprung' ) against the Allied 'Shingle' coastal lodgement at Anzio on the west coast of Italy (2/3 February 1944).
+'Fischfang' was the German first of four major counterattacks (followed by 'Morgenröte' [ii], 'Sonnenaufgang' and 'Seitensprung' ) against the Allied 'Shingle' coastal lodgement at Anzio on the western coast of Italy (2/3 February 1944).

 These counterattacks were undertaken mostly by elements of Generalmajor Walter Fries’s 29th Panzergrenadierdivision and Generalleutnant Paul Conrath’s Panzerdivision 'Hermann Göring' (from April 1944 Fallschirmpanzerdivision 'Hermann Göring') under the control of Generaloberst Eberhard von Mackensen’s 14th Army.